myarjunar/diswatcher/geo_fullstack/README.md

 1. Discuss or demonstrate how you would store the data in a persistent cloud environment.
 How frequently would you capture this information?
 What is required for storing this info for an entire country?
 What are the limitations or considerations?

-1. (Optional) Add additional functionality on the web app for charting or plotting useful or insightful information.
+1. Add additional functionality on the web app for charting or plotting useful or insightful information.
 Be creative.

-1. (Optional) Add and additional data source that may be valuable for overlay as a vector layer.
+1. (Optional) Add an additional data source that may be valuable for overlay as a vector layer.
 Why is it useful?